changwn/RobMixReg/cran-comments.md

 Thanks the response from the Uwe Ligges.

-This submisstion fixed the doi issue in the DESCRIPTION file.
+This submission fixed the doi issue in the DESCRIPTION file.

 ##2020-03-13